Deep-Symmetry/beat-link-trigger/README.md

 project like it, on the same machine that you are running rekordbox, because they will compete over access to network ports.

-Beat Link Trigger seems to work greate with CDJ-2000 Nexus gear, and works fairly well (with less information available) with older CDJ-2000s.
+Beat Link Trigger seems to work great with CDJ-2000 Nexus gear, and works fairly well (with less information available) with older CDJ-2000s.
 It has also been reported to work with XDJ-1000 gear.
 If you can try it with anything else, *please* let us know what you learn